Romans-I-XVI/Roku-gameEngine/README.md

 First start by creating the gameEngine object

-##### game = new_game(canvas_width as Integer, canvas_height as Integer, debug as Boolean) as Object
+##### game = new_game(canvas_width as Integer, canvas_height as Integer, canvas_as_screen_if_possible = false as Boolean) as Object
 Creates the main game object, the canvas width and height create an empty bitmap of that size that the game is drawn to.
-If debug is enabled various information will be printed to the console.
+If canvas_as_screen_if_possible is set the game will draw to the roScreen directly if the canvas dimensions are the same as the screen dimensions, this improves performance but makes it so you can't do various canvas manipulations (such as screen shake or taking screenshots).

 Game